 Class 10 -- Other Interests.
 Class 10 consists of all interests of holders of our warrants and options issued and outstanding on the date the petition for relief is filed with the bankruptcy court.
 These other interests include warrants issued to automotive partners, content providers, and certain warrants issued in connection with the senior secured notes and Lehman senior term loans as well as options issued to employees, consultants and members of our board of directors.
-See 'Description of Capital Stock and Warrants.'
 We estimate that, as of the date of this Proxy Statement, there are approximately 350 beneficial holders of Class 10 interests.
-Under the plan, the other interests will be retained by their holders.
+Under the prepackaged plan, the other interests will be retained by their holders.